 The jazz combo is the primary chamber ensemble in Jazz Music.
 It is crucial that every aspiring jazz musician learn how to improvise, dialogue and navigate in a jazz combo setting.
 This course will explore common practices in jazz combo while providing students a vehicle to perform their compositions and learn various jazz pieces that have become common jazz combo repertoire.
+Section/Instructor placement made by Department Chair.

 The jazz combo is the primary chamber ensemble in Jazz Music.
 It is crucial that every aspiring jazz musician learn how to improvise, dialogue and navigate in a jazz combo setting.
 This course will explore common practices in jazz combo while providing students a vehicle to perform their compositions and learn various jazz pieces that have become common jazz combo repertoire.
+Section/Instructor placement made by Department Chair.